ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 The **GPT (generative pre-trained transformer)** series developed by OpenAI has a **decoder-only** architecture, has unidirectional (left to right) context handling, and used primarily for text generation and summarization.

-**BERT (Bidirectional Encoder Representations from Transformers)&& developed by Google has **encoder-only** architecture, and is and used primarily for text classification and sentiment analysis. **Google Gemini** has **encoder-decoder** architecture.
+**BERT (Bidirectional Encoder Representations from Transformers)** developed by Google has **encoder-only** architecture, and is and used primarily for text classification and sentiment analysis. **Google Gemini** has **encoder-decoder** architecture.
 It is multimodal and good for content generation and complex reasoning.

 -----